 About FugueIn music, a fugue ( fewg) is a contrapuntal compositional technique in two or more voices, built on a subject (a musical theme) that is introduced at the beginning in imitation (repetition at different pitches) and which recurs frequently in the course of the composition.
-A fugue usually has three sections: an exposition, a development, and a final entry that contains the return of the subject in the fugue's tonic key.
+It is not to be confused with a fuguing tune, which is a style of song popularized by and mostly limited to early American (i.e. shape note or "Sacred Harp") music and West Gallery music.
+A fugue usually has three main sections: an exposition, a development and a final entry that contains the return of the subject in the fugue's tonic key.
 Some fugues have a recapitulation.
-In the Middle Ages, the term was widely used to denote any works in canonic style; by the Renaissance, it had come to denote specifically imitative works.
-Since the 17th century, the term fugue has described what is commonly regarded as the most fully developed procedure of imitative counterpoint.